ghost-goblin/javascriptFundamentals/linting.md

 * It prevents certain types of bugs, including a few catastrophic ones
 * It saves you time
 * It makes your code better
-* It’s easy
-* It’ll get you laid more